AlisAquilae/Academia/content/Notes/Literature Notes/River Flow/Reader RF-Chapter 1-Hydrostatic Basics.md

 - In a wide container, the weight of the additional fluid is distributed more horizontally
 - In a flaring container, the walls support some of the fluid weight, relieving the base of additional force.

 Although this is referred to as the **hydroststic paradox**, it is not a true paradox.
-The difference between solids and fluids helps clarify the situation: solids do not change their shape under p[re]
+The difference between solids and fluids helps clarify the situation: solids do not change their shape under pressure, while fluids are deformable under pressure.

+*Simon Stevin*, a renowned Dutch scientist (1548 - 1620) explained this phenomenon intuitively.
+He argued that if a pressure difference existed between two differently sized reservoirs, the fluid would start flowing.
+However, since hydrostatics assumed the fluid to be at rest (non-flowing), pressures must be equal at depths.
+This reasoning also leads to what is known as the law of communicating vessels: a difference in fluid levels between two connected parts would generate pressure differences, which is impossible in a standing fluid./

+Stevin's argument can be applied in all directions, proving that pressure in a fluid is the same in every direction.
+This principle is also known as [[Pascal's Law]].
+Pascal's law is reflected in the equation for hydrostatic pressure (Eq.
+1.3), which gives the magnitude of pressure without specifying any direction.
+Thus, pressure is not a vector but a scalar quantity